Zhuo216/OOP244-Project-Fardad/readme.md

 #### int Utils::getint(int min, int max, const char* prompt=nullptr, const char* errMes=nullptr);
 If the prompt is not null it will be displayed before getting a valid integer.(reuse the previous getint()) <br />
 If the entered integer is not within the acceptable range (min and max) then an error message is displayed and it will not let the user leave the function until an acceptable value is entered.
-When printing the error message, if the errMes argument is not null it will be displayed followed by `", retry: "` otherwise the general error message `"Value out of range [min<val<max]: "` is displayed (replacing min and max with their values)
+When printing the error message, if the errMes argument is not null it will be displayed followed by `", retry: "` otherwise the general error message `"Value out of range [min<=val<=max]: "` is displayed (replacing min and max with their values)

 > Note: Implementation of the above functions are optional.
 You can use your own way to implement the requirements of the application if you like.<br />As we advance through the implementation of the project, more suggestions for Utils function may follow